hipe/tmx/README.md

-    sub-projects can help combat "software erosion" (an idea mentioned in [12 factor][heroku3], explained well in [this old heroku blog][heroku4], and defined more formally in a wikipedia page.) the fear (wrought from experience) is thaat if a smaller project is off in its own little corner, it's easy to forget it exists for a few years. then when it's re-discovered and dusted off, the cost of getting it to work again is high; sometimes prohibitively so. keeping small projects
+    sub-projects can help combat "software erosion" (an idea mentioned in [12 factor][heroku3], explained well in [this old heroku blog][heroku4], and defined more formally in a wikipedia page.) the fear (wrought from experience) is that if a smaller project is off in its own little corner, it's easy to forget it exists for a few years. then when it's re-discovered and dusted off, the cost of getting it to work again is high; sometimes prohibitively so. keeping small projects